 What is the Ideal Policy?

 The Nonprofit Alliance calls on Congress to expand the IRA Charitable Rollover legislation.
 Ideally, Congress would lower the minimum age to establish an IRA Charitable Rollover from 70 1/2 to 65.
-Also, it would increase the amount an individual can contribute each year to an IRA Charitable Rollover from the current level of $100,000.

 What is the current situation?

 Under current law individuals are required to wait until age 70 1/2 before establishing an IRA Charitable Rollover.